Silliman Evans Bridge

 The Silliman Evans Sr. Memorial Bridges, most commonly referred to as the Silliman Evans Bridge, are a set of steel plate girder bridges which carry Interstate 24 across the Cumberland River in downtown Nashville, Tennessee.
 Until 2000, the bridges also carried Interstate 65.
-The bridges actually consists of two separate spans, which diverge into four separate spans at their southern end.
+The bridges consist of two separate spans, which diverge into four separate spans at their southern end.

 Description

 The Silliman Evans Bridge borders downtown Nashville directly to the southeast and is part of the loop of interstate highways that completely encircle downtown Nashville, known locally as the Downtown Loop.
 The southern portion of the bridges consists of four separate two-lane ramps that are part of an interchange between I-24 and I-40.
 One of these spans, the ramp carrying I-40 eastbound traffic to I-24 westbound, crosses over the span carrying I-24 eastbound traffic to I-24 and I-40 eastbound.
 These four ramps quickly converge into two separate spans, each carrying four lanes, which, over the course of the length, gradually merge closer.
 At the northern end of the bridges, the lanes become separated by a jersey barrier.
 While I-24 runs east to west, the Silliman Evans Bridge is aligned in almost an exact north-south direction.
 Directly southeast of the bridge, I-24 and I-40 begin a brief concurrency; southwest of the bridge, I-40 continues as part of the Downtown Loop.
 The bridges also cross US 70 (Hermitage Avenue) and a railroad at its south end, and two surface streets at its northern end.